Azerbaijani president offers condolences to Turkish counterpart | News.az

 Azerbaijani president offers condolences to Turkish counterpart

-Azerbaijan’s President Ilham Aliyev has sent a letter of condolences to his Turkish counterpart Recep Tayyip Erdogan.
+President of Azerbaijan Ilham Aliyev has sent a letter of condolences to President of Turkey Recep Tayyip Erdogan.

-“I was deeply saddened by the news of the killing of Turkish servicemen as a result of a military helicopter crash,” the Azerbaijani president said in his letter.
+"We were shocked by the news of the brutal killing of 13 innocent Turkish civilians as a result of a treacherous terrorist act," President Aliyev said in his message.
+"We are extremely outraged by this horrific act of terrorism against civilians and strongly condemn all manifestations of terrorism."

-“On the occasion of this tragedy, on my own behalf and on behalf of the people of Azerbaijan, I extend my deepest condolences to you, the families and the loved ones of the servicemen who were martyred and the brotherly people of Turkey, and wish the injured recovery.
-May Allah rest their souls in peace!”
-President Aliyev added.
+"On the occasion of this tragedy, on my own behalf and on behalf of the people of Azerbaijan, I extend my deepest condolences to you, the families and the loved ones of those who were killed and the brotherly people of Turkey," President Aliyev added.